 Many of the dinosaur fossils that are displayed in museums come from a relatively small number of places, typically bone beds that have revealed numerous dinosaurs from a small time window in the deep past.
-One such place is the Cleveland-Lloyd Dinosaur Quarry in central Utah, a gold mine of Late Jurassic dinosaurs with an especially high concentration of predators, particularly Allosaurus.
+One such place is the Jurassic National Monument/Cleveland-Lloyd Dinosaur Quarry in central Utah, a gold mine of Late Jurassic dinosaurs with an especially high concentration of predators, particularly Allosaurus.

 While some bones had been found at the site of the CLDQ before, the first large-scale collection of them occurred in 1927 when representatives from the University of Utah brought hundreds of dinosaur bones back to Salt Lake City.
 Shortly before the United States entered World War II, a Princeton University team collected most of an Allosaurus skeleton at the site, and the subsequent mount is still on display in a university building back on the Princeton campus in New Jersey.
 Still, it wasn’t until the early 1960’s that the site became particularly well-known.
 In 1960 two paleontologists from the University of Utah created the “University of Utah Cooperative Dinosaur Project” which allowed for museums and universities across the world to gain access to fossils from Cleveland-Lloyd in exchange for financial and material support for the paleontological work.